nakwonjs/HarryPotterSortingHat_mlvc/readme.md

 Enter your image, and get assigned the Hogwarts residence that best suits you!

 ## Usage
+You have to download flies at this link(https://github.com/Wawtuh/HarryPotterSortingHat_mlvc/edit/master/readme.md) and place them at 'Main' folder
 Run SortHat.py in Main folder
 > python SortHat.py